justincfeng/cereal.jl/docs/src/locatorfuncs.md

-1. Find and perform a Lorentz transformation such that the four points ``X_I`` (labeled with ``I∈`` {1,2,3,4}) lie on a plane ``P_z`` specified by a ``z`` coordinate in the transformed frame.
+1. Find and perform a Lorentz transformation such that the four points ``X_I`` (labeled with ``I∈`` {1,2,3,4}) lie on a plane ``P_z`` specified by a constant ``z`` coordinate in the transformed frame.
 In the transformed frame, the four points lie on an elliptic hyperboloid.

-2. Find the vertex of the hyperboloid, and the Minkowski distance ``R`` from the vertex to a point on the hyperboloid.
+2. Find the vertex of the cone the hyperboloid asymptotes to, and the Minkowski distance ``R`` from the vertex to a point on the hyperboloid.
     There are two intersection points.
 The ``z`` coordinate for the intersection points is a distance ``R`` in the direction normal to the ``P_z`` plane.

-3. Transform back to obtain the coordinates of the intersection point in the original frame.
+3. Transform back to obtain the coordinates of the intersection points in the original frame.

 There are two intersection points in the case of a timelike hyperplane;